robertnurnberg/cdblib/Readme.md

                         Number of plies to be added to chessdb.cn. (default: 30) -p PAINT, --paint PAINT
-                        Depth in plies to try to extend the root's connected component to in each line. (default: 0) -c CONCURRENCY, --concurrency CONCURRENCY
+                        Depth in plies to try to extend the root's connected component to in each line. (default: 0) --paintFromRoot       Do the painting starting from root (avoids gaps and helps reduce min_ply). (default: False) -c CONCURRENCY, --concurrency CONCURRENCY
                         Maximum concurrency of requests to cdb. (default: 16) -b BATCHSIZE, --batchSize BATCHSIZE